mchlvl/starlette-zipkin/README.md

 ## Advanced Tutorial

-Users can also nest spans inside the incoming requests using helper functions
+To instrument tracing at lower levels, two helper functions are available:

-- `get_root_span` - extract span context variable
+- `get_root_span` - returns the span object of the current request
 - `init_tracer` - tracer object initiator

 ```